bchavez/Coinbase.Commerce/README.md

 // Check for any errors
 if( response.HasError() )
 {
-   // The server says something is wrong.
+   // Coinbase says something is wrong.
 Log the error
    // and report back to the user an error has occurred.
    Console.WriteLine(response.Error.Message);
    Server.Render("Error creating checkout page.", 500);